 Partner with Olin library faculty and staff to help save your students money on textbooks by strategically using our resources, librarian expertise, and services supporting open educational resources and publishing.

 The library offers a Textbook Affordability Grant, providing course textbooks and a stipend for instructors to recognize their work in implementing affordable solutions.
-Learn more below.
+Purchased textbooks will be the property of the library and can be borrowed by students for in-house use during the course of the semester.

 Start creating Open Access (OA) materials for your courses today.

 Already published and interested in increasing your readership?
-Submit your recent publications to Rollins Scholarship Online and you’ll allow freer access to your written works for the benefit of the global research community.
+Submit your recent publications to Rollins Scholarship Online, which will allow freer access to your written works for the benefit of the global research community.
 By creating an account and submitting your work, you can track how many readers access your publications and where they are across the globe.

 Current students, faculty, and staff are encouraged to use these forms to recommend items for the library to purchase.